ImperialCollegeLondon/ReCoDE-NeuralODEs/docs/01-introduction.md

 $$\vec{y}^{(1)}=\vec{f}\left(t, \vec{y}\right),\quad\vec{y}\left(t=0\right)=\vec{h}\in\mathbb{R}^n$$

 ## Numerical Integration Techniques
+Numerical integration can refer to many different techniques ranging from the Trapezoid Rule (a Quadrature method) to Monte-Carlo methods to Runge-Kutta methods, but broadly, these are all methods to solve integrals of different kinds.
+Quadrature techniques compute definite integrals where the Boundary Conditions are defined exactly (ie. the values of the function and/or derivative on the integration boundaries are known) by subdividing the domain of integration; unlike ODEs, these integrals are not restricted to one continous dimension.
+Monte-Carlo methods compute multi-dimensional integrals using a probabilistic approach and solve the issues of poor scaling experienced in Quadrature methods which subdivide $d$-dimensions into $N$ parts leading to $N^d$ points of evaluation.
+Here we focus solely on ODEs and IVPs.

 Many methods exist for numerically integrating differential equations, depending on the type some tools are more suitable than others, but we will entirely restrict ourselves to IVPs.
 First, let's define some more notation.
 Let $t\in\left[t_i,t_f\right]$ be the interval of integration such that we restrict our interest to only a subset of the values of $t$[^4] where our initial values are defined as $\vec{y}\left(t=t_i\right)$.
 With this machinery setup, we can look at the most simple integration method: The (Explicit/Forward) Euler Method.
 ### The (Explicit/Forward) Euler Method